Tom-Lotze/Information_retrieval/practical2/README.md

 - results: TREC style result files

 ## Instructions word2vec skipgram.py
-- Run main.py to train the skipgram model.
+   - run skipgram.py to train the model.
+The model will only train on 10% percent of the documents due to limited resources. model.
 Training will take a while.
 After training, the model will aggregate all documents to embeddings that can be used for retrieval tasks.
 Use model.rank_docs(query) to get a ranking per query.

 ## Instructions gensim_doc2vec.py